Municipal Innovation Collection

 The article examines how the 4IR affects government operations, stressing the necessity for adaptation to technologies such as the IoT and AI.
 It aims to evaluate the current state of public service delivery innovation (SDI) in South Africa through secondary data and document analysis.
 The article highlights that, although South Africa has implemented some innovative measures for service delivery, these initiatives lack full integration within the broader public service, and it advocates for open governance and collaboration to improve transparency and citizen engagement.

-The study explores the 4IR's effects on skills development in municipalities through case studies and best practices, ultimately providing recommendations for how South African local governments can effectively adapt to these changes.
+The study explores 4IR's effects on skills development in municipalities through case studies and best practices, ultimately providing recommendations for how South African local governments can effectively adapt to these changes.

 2. Regulatory environment for service delivery innovation

-There has been significant strides in the policy and regulatory environments to guide the uptake of innovation in the public sector.
+There have been significant strides in policy and regulatory environments to guide the uptake of innovation in the public sector.
 This resource list provides an overview of the legislation, policies and strategies that govern the principles, systems, and processes of the innovation uptake in the public sector particularly pertaining to service delivery.
 The page also presents resources that scrutinise the policy and legislation for innovation uptake and the challenges of general policy implementation.

 - White Paper on Science, Technology and Innovation